kyma-project/api-gateway/docs/user/tutorials/01-05-expose-workload-jwt.md

         - "${LOAD_BALANCER_ADDRESS}"
     EOF
     ```

+    To verify that the DNSEntry is created, run:

+    ```bash
+    kubectl get DNSEntry -n test dns-entry
+    ```

-7. Create the server's certificate.
+3. Create the server's certificate.

     You use a Certificate resource to request and manage Let's Encrypt certificates from your Kyma cluster.
 When you create a Certificate, Gardener detects it and starts the process of issuing a certificate.
 One of Gardener's operators detects it and creates an ACME order with Let's Encrypt based on the domain names specified.
 Let's Encrypt is the default certificate issuer in Kyma.
 Let's Encrypt provides a challenge to prove that you own the specified domains.
 Once the challenge is completed successfully, Let's Encrypt issues the certificate.
 The issued certificate is stored it in a Kubernetes Secret, which name is specified in the Certificate's **secretName** field.